DonKisaka/multi-skill-agent/README.md

 # Multi-Skill Agent

-A conversational AI agent built with Spring Boot and Spring AI that manages personal expenses and tasks through natural language.
+A conversational AI agent that manages personal expenses and tasks through natural language.
 The agent streams responses in real time and maintains conversation memory across turns.

 ---